-The objectives for Lesson 7 are to acquaint your students with the templates, tools and controls in the Slideshow module, and to demonstrate how quickly and easily they can achieve stylish results.
-This lesson introduces the new option to export to video with music and transitions intact, which makes the slideshow an even more versatile, sophisticated and dynamic option for presenting and sharing images.
+The objectives for Lesson 8 are to acquaint your students with the templates, tools and controls in the Slideshow module, and to demonstrate how quickly and easily they can achieve stylish results.
+This lesson introduces the new options to attach multiple sound files, synchronize slide transitions to the soundtrack, and add motion with the new Pan and Zoom feature-all of which make the slideshow an even more sophisticated and dynamic showcase for presenting and sharing images.